beachio/hammer-gem/README.md

 # Hammer.rb

 Hammer.rb is the hammer compilation gem.
-Check out the "v2" branch for the latest.
+Check out the "Latest" branch for the latest development version of the the compiler.

+Release versions are captured in branches named after the release e.g. "5.2"

 # How it works